andy-byers/CalicoDB/doc/doc.md

 }
 ```

-Since CalicoDB supports nested buckets, a cursor valid cursor can be on either a normal record or a bucket record.
+Since CalicoDB supports nested buckets, a valid cursor can be on either a normal record or a bucket record.
 Given that `Cursor::is_valid()` has returned true and the cursor has not moved, `Cursor::is_bucket()` can be used to check if the cursor is positioned on a bucket record.
 Bucket records always return an empty slice from `Cursor::value()`, and `Cursor::key()` returns the nested bucket's name (which can be passed to `Bucket::open_bucket()`).
 ```C++